zwc662/sawyer/README.md

   rosrun image_view image_view image:=/io/internal_camera/head_camera/image_raw
   ```

- ### Sawyer Robot
+### <a name='robot'>Sawyer Robot</a>

+#### NVIDIA GPU
+If the host does not have NIVIDA GPU, skip to [No NVIDIA GPU](#cpu) section.
 A dedicated GPU is recommended for rviz and other visualization tools.
 Currently only NVIDIA GPUs are supported.

-#### NVIDIA GPU

 This section contains instructions to build the docker image and run the docker
 container for the Sawyer robot in the ROS environment using an NVIDIA GPU.

-##### Prerequisites

-- Same as sawyer simulation.

 ##### Instructions